hodlsimulator/WidgetWeaver/README.md

 ### Current approach

-- **Provider timeline (budget-safe):** the provider publishes minute-boundary WidgetKit timeline entries (typically ~120 minutes precomputed per timeline).
-This bounds provider work and ensures the widget updates even if the view-level heartbeat is suppressed.
+- **Provider timeline (budget-safe):** the provider publishes minute-boundary WidgetKit timeline entries with a deliberately short horizon (now + next minute boundary).
+This bounds provider work, avoids colour scheme changes getting “stuck” behind a long cached timeline on iOS 26, and ensures the widget updates even if the view-level heartbeat is suppressed.
 - **Minute-accurate hands (view-level heartbeat):** the live view does not rely on WidgetKit delivering the *next* minute entry exactly on time.
 Instead it uses an invisible, time-aware `ProgressView(timerInterval:)` as a lightweight heartbeat so SwiftUI re-evaluates the view frequently while still avoiding high-frequency WidgetKit reloads.
 - **Heartbeat interval:** the heartbeat is a **60-second** interval anchored to the **current minute** and keyed by that minute anchor.
 Long timer intervals (e.g. multi-hour ranges) can be updated too infrequently by iOS, which reintroduces “late” minute ticks.
 - **Live vs pre-render:** when the widget is live on the Home Screen, hour/minute are derived from the wall clock (`Date()`).
 When WidgetKit is pre-rendering future entries (timeline caching), hour/minute are derived from the pinned entry date (`WidgetWeaverRenderClock.now`) for deterministic snapshots.